jhgarner/duck-chess/README.md

 ## TODO

 Frontend:
+1. Add notifications
-1. Use Tauri to create a native frontend
+2. Use Tauri to create a native frontend
-2. Add a "local" game button to UI
+3. Add a "local" game button to UI

 Backend:
 1. Actually track sessions
-2. create a mongo filter dsl
+2. Add notifications